osmandapp/web/main/docs/user/troubleshooting/maps-data.md

 - This is done by selection an **_Internal app memory_** target option under _Menu → Settings → OsmAnd settings → Data storage folder_.

 - But please note that often _Internal app memory_ space is limited.
-For the moment, the manual workaround may be to set the OsmAnd data storage folder to Internal app memory storage, but migrate the data manually via a file manager, and keep rarely used larger maps stored on the SD-card until you need to use them.
+For the moment, the manual workaround may be to set the OsmAnd data storage folder to Internal app memory storage, but migrate the data manually via a file manager, and keep rarely used larger maps stored on the SD card until you need to use them.
 We will be working towards providing a better solution as we can think of one.

-#### 2. Use the SD-card's 'Download' Folder:
+#### 2. Use the SD card's 'Download' Folder:

 Try this solution by specifying under **_Menu → Settings → OsmAnd settings → Data storage folder → Manually specified_**):
    - **_/storage/XXXX-XXXX/Download/osmand_**   (in some cases this version caused errors with multiple file access, you could e.g. download the World Overview map, but no other regions are shown.)
    - **_/storage/XXXX-XXXX/Download_** (this version should always work, you can download maps, etc. Note that OsmAnd does not see files written to the folder by other apps or programs (e.g SasPlanet etc., see [here](../../technical/map-creation/create-offline-maps-yourself.md)).

-Here XXXX-XXXX is the SD-card' identification number, sometimes visible in the folder path displayed under the _External staroage 2_ options, or has to be found out independently.
+Here XXXX-XXXX is the SD card's identification number, sometimes visible in the folder path displayed under the _External staroage 2_ options, or has to be found out independently.
 Research of this solution is originally supplied [here](https://github.com/osmandapp/OsmAnd/issues/13254#issuecomment-984467744).

 #### 3. 'Media' Storage Option:
 Plesae see below.